Print vs Web fonts: What’s the difference?

 It is important to note that the optimization from desktop font to the web can be done on an individual basis resulting in a high-quality conversion, or it can be completely automated, sometimes resulting in poor performance and readability.
 Therefore, be sure to view your intended font choices at the full range of sizes they will be used at (especially the smallest size) and test on the full range of devices, platforms, screen sizes, resolutions, etc.

 Some foundries offer web fonts designed for particular sizes and devices.
-For instance, Monotype’s eText Collection consists of new and existing designs crafted specifically for onscreen reading.
+For instance, Monotype’s e-Reading collection consists of new and existing designs crafted specifically for onscreen reading.
 Some are reworked classics, such as Galliard, Sabon, Baskerville and Palatino, while others are entirely new designs.
-And then there is Font Bureau’s Reading Edge™ Series which consists of eight font families, each with four basic styles, designed to function reliably at 9px–18px.
 More and more foundries and web font services are offering size-specific web fonts, so be sure to check them out before making your selection.

 Many designers make the mistake of thinking they can use their desktop fonts for live text on the web and other digital devices, especially if they are for display and/or appear to render well on screen.
 But not only is this unethical, it is in essence stealing.
 Most desktop fonts come with a licensing agreement (aka EULA) that allows for desktop usage only, that is, for print.
 Web fonts (as well as other fonts intended for onscreen reading) are usually specifically licensed for the web and/or other digital devices and usages.
 Don’t commit a type crime – be sure to check with the foundry or web font service to make sure you have the appropriate fonts and licenses for their intended usage.
 It might mean purchasing a new font, or just getting a revised license from the foundry, but whichever it is, be sure to do the right thing to avoid having the type police come knocking at your door!